ekrona/ekrona/README.md

 Copyright (c) 2011-2013 Litecoin Developers
 Copyright (c) 2013 ekrona Developers

-What is ekrona?
+What is Ekrona?
 ----------------

-ekrona is a modified version of Litecoin using scrypt as a proof-of-work algorithm:
+Ekrona is a modified version of Litecoin using scrypt as a proof-of-work algorithm:
  - 40 coins per block
  - 3.3 minutes block targets (200 seconds)
  - Subsidy halves in 500k blocks (ca. 3.3 years)